chaffin/RMF/docs/MP-SOP.md

 The procedures outlined in this document satisfies the RMF media protection requirements for [Organization] information system components.
 Control Number (CN) and Control Correlation Identifiers (CCI) are notated in the paragraph that satisfies the requirements for those CNs and CCIs.

 # 6. PROCEDURES
-<pcol-1>a.
-(MP-2) Media Protection</div>
+<p style="margin:.25in">a.
+(MP-2) Media Protection</p>

-<pcol-2>(1) [Organization] CIO restricts access to all types of digital and/or non-digital media containing information not cleared for public release to personnel whom have the requisite need to know, clearance and job role as outline below: (CCI-001003)</div>
+<pcol-2>(1) [Organization] CIO restricts access to all types of digital and/or non-digital media containing information not cleared for public release to personnel whom have the requisite need to know, clearance and job role as outline below: (CCI-001003)</pcol-2>

 <pcol-3>a)  Users.
 General users have access to compact disks, and digital video disks, as well as non-digital media paper and film.
 Certain users may also have access to restricted media as outlined in section k.(1).b of this procedure.</div>